nuabase/ruby-sdk/README.md

 Obtain a Signing Key Secret from the [Nuabase Console](https://console.nuabase.com/dashboard/signing-keys/new).

 This key is a secret and must be stored securely on your backend server.
 It must **not** be exposed to the client-side code.
 We recommend storing it as an encrypted Rails credential or as an environment variable named `NUABASE_SIGNING_KEY_SECRET`.

 The Signing Key Secret is used by your backend to generate short-lived JWT tokens via this SDK.
-The typical workflow is:

-1. Expose an endpoint on your backend (e.g., `POST /.well-known/nuabase/token`).
-2.  **IMPORTANT**: This endpoint MUST be authenticated.
-You must verify the user's identity before generating a token.
-Do not expose this endpoint publicly.
-3. Your frontend, loaded by an authenticated user, calls this endpoint.
-4. Your backend uses the Nuabase SDK to generate a token for that specific user.
-5. The frontend receives the token and uses it to directly make authenticated LLM calls to the Nuabase server, using the [Nuabase TypeScript SDK](https://github.com/nuabase/ts-sdk).

 ### Basic Usage